Darkmotion/Causality-based-event-sequence-modelling/README.md

 We use tick library as a source of implementations for Granger Causality for Hawkes process estimation.
 We also rely on tick in the process of synthetic dataset generation.

-[Neural Hawkes](https://github.com/Hongrui24/NeuralHawkesPytorch) is existing PyTorch implementation of Neural Hawkes based on the original implementation from the authors of the approach.
+[Neural Hawkes](https://github.com/Hongrui24/NeuralHawkesPytorch) is existing PyTorch implementation of Neural Hawkes based on the original implementation from the authors of the approach([nh](https://github.com/xiao03/nh)), which is also included.
 We will use this implementation as a startign point of our own reimplementation.
 It provides simple and understandable solution.
 Moreover, it provides useful datasets for experiments with the model.